CarletonComputerScienceSociety/website/content/events/2021-2022/2021-11-25-lightning-talks-language-edition.md

 # Description

 On Thursday, Nov 25th @ 6PM we will be hosting four back-to-back lightning talks all about modern programming languages!
 Join our panel of experienced Carleton students and alumni to learn all about the pros, cons, and real world use cases of Kotlin, Golang, Rust, and Elixir.

-More information, including the meeting link, can be found here: https://ccss.carleton.ca/events/2021-2022/2021-11-25-lightning-talks-language-edition/